Suggestions for Recommendation Writers

 What should I say, specifically?

-Here are some ways you can substantiate your enthusiastic words about the applicant:
+Here are some ways you can substantiate the enthusiasm you profess about the applicant:

-- Discuss his insight into a particular academic or practical problem as shown by a question he has addressed in a paper or by his insightful questioning and contribution to class discussion.
+• Discuss their insight into a particular academic or practical problem as shown by a question they have addressed in a paper or by their insightful questioning and contribution to class discussion.

-- Give an example of how she responded well to criticism about her work and improved as a result.
+• Give an example of how they responded well to criticism about their work and improved as a result.

-- Talk about how you have observed her interacting with her peers in a classroom or organizational setting
+• Talk about how you have observed them interacting with their peers in a classroom or elsewhere.

-- Write about conversations you have had with him during office hours or other settings in which he has impressed you with his clear articulation of goals.
+• Write about conversations you have had with them during office hours or other settings in which they have impressed you with a clear articulation of goals.

-- Describe her ability to hold the attention of the room when giving a classroom presentation.
+• Describe their ability to hold the attention of the room when giving a classroom presentation.

-- Tell how you watched him garner enthusiasm for a particular project or initiative, and organize the work of others toward achieving a common goal.
+• Tell how you watched them garner enthusiasm for a particular project or initiative, and organize the work of others toward achieving a common goal.

 What shouldn’t I say?

-You needn’t recite the candidate’s activities from his resume or transcript, if you only know about these pursuits from those sources.
+You needn’t recite the candidate’s activities from their resume or transcript if you only know about these pursuits from those sources.
 It is most helpful if your letter supplements, rather than summarizes, those documents.
 Think of your letter as offering a detailed perspective from one important vantage point.
+Avoid commenting on physical attractiveness unless there is a specific reason to mention it.
+Do not disclose anything about the student of a personal nature that they have not given you permission to disclose.

 Some fellowships ask you to complete a form with specific questions to address, but most ask for a traditional letter.
 Letters can usually be addressed as follows: Dear [Name of Foundation] Selection Committee.
-Currently, most fellowship foundations still prefer that letters be typed on institutional letterhead and signed by hand.
-The letters can often be scanned and sent as pdfs, but are sometimes required in printed form.
-In this electronic age when recommenders are often working remotely, this can be frustrating.
-Academic Department Coordinators can be very helpful with such challenges, and the Fellowships Office is happy to support your efforts to produce a letter in the desired format.
+Currently, most fellowship foundations still prefer that letters be typed on institutional letterhead (may be electronic) and signed by hand (may also be electronic).
+The letters can be converted to or scanned as pdfs, then uploaded to the application portal.
+Some foundations ask you to copy and paste into a text box.
+Academic Department Coordinators can help with format challenges; the Fellowships Office is also happy to support you with this.

 What about length?